 Remember in high school when everyone wore their backpacks by a single shoulder strap?
 We were all too cool to wear two straps.
-Ergonomics was for nerds.
-One strap was plenty to carry a bunch of heavy books… right?
+One strap was plenty to carry a bunch of heavy books on your small frame… right?

 Oh, teenagers.
-Thankfully we all grew up and started caring about the comfort of our gear.
+Thankfully, we all grew up and started caring about our bodies.

 Except for one thing…

 I still see travelers with their backpack’s hip belt dangling around their legs.
 Their overworked shoulders sag under the weight of their backpack.
 They dismiss the hip strap on their bag as inconvenient or unflattering.

 A good hip belt is a requirement for a comfortable travel backpack.

 Airlines allow carry on backpacks up to 22 pounds (10 kg).
 Twenty-two pounds is a lot of weight to put on your shoulders.
 Imagine carrying that around while you try to navigate a new city.
 Even a small load becomes a burden when you’re lost, confused, frustrated, and on foot.